Guide to the individual coverage HRA (ICHRA)

 • The date of purchase

-Invoices, receipts, or explanation of benefits from an insurer or healthcare provider typically satisfy this requirement.
+Invoices, receipts, or an explanation of benefits from an insurer or healthcare provider typically satisfy this requirement.
 Depending on the item an employee requests reimbursement for, a doctor’s note or prescription may also be required under the regulations.
 Remember that this information is subject to HIPAA privacy rules, so you need to handle it carefully if you’re self-administering an ICHRA.

 Step 4: Review and reimburse expenses